Fjbornillo07/Basic-HTML-CSS/README.md

-This folder is sample for creating a web page using basic HTML tags and element toghether with the CSS.
+This folder is sample for creating a web page using basic HTML tags and element together with the CSS rule.